 Danielle Dries is a Kaurna woman from South Australia, born in Perth, and grew up between Canberra and the United States.
-Danielle graduated with a Bachelor of Physiotherapy from Charles Sturt University in 2011.
-During her studies, Danielle developed an interest in rural and remote health after her placements in Orange, Dubbo, Coffs Harbour (NSW), and Sorrel (TAS).
+Danielle graduated with a Bachelor of Physiotherapy from Charles Sturt University in 2011 with an interest in rural and remote health.

 Click here to read more about Danielle’s Journey into Allied Health.